louispool/deskpi-super6c/roles/opensearch-install/README.md

 ## Synopsis

 This role does the following:
+1. If configured, taints nodes for OpenSearch to repel general workloads and reserve those nodes for OpenSearch.
-1. Creates a namespace for the OpenSearch deployment.
+2. Creates a namespace for the OpenSearch deployment.
-2. Deploys the [OpenSearch Helm chart](https://opensearch.org/docs/latest/install-and-configure/helm/) with values that specify:
+3. Deploys the [OpenSearch Helm chart](https://docs.opensearch.org/docs/latest/install-and-configure/install-opensearch/helm/) with values that specify:
    - the OpenSearch cluster name and node group
    - the OpenSearch version to install
-   - Certificates for the OpenSearch Transport Layer, Rest API and cluster administration
+   - certificates for the OpenSearch Transport Layer, Rest API and cluster administration
    - the OpenSearch cluster size (i.e. number of replicas)
    - the OpenSearch resource limits and requests
    - the OpenSearch PVC size and storage class
-3. Configures the OpenSearch REST API and Transport Layer certificates.
+4. Configures the Certificates for the OpenSearch REST API and Transport Layer.
-4. Exposes the OpenSearch REST API via an IngressRoute on the local network
+5. Exposes the OpenSearch REST API via an IngressRoute on the local network
-5. Exposes the OpenSearch Dashboards via:
-   - an IngressRoute on the local network
-   - an IngressRoute on the internet (if `enable_public_opensearch_dashboard` is set to `true`).

 ## Configuration